nlimper/Mini-AP-v3/getting_started/README.md

 <img src="/getting_started/IMG_3952.jpeg"><br>

 Success!
-You can go to the Access Point main screen by visiting the ip-adres shown on the screen in you browser.
+You can go to the Access Point main screen by visiting the ip-adres shown on the tft with your browser.

 ## Flashing the ESP32-C6

 We still need to flash the ESP32-C6.
 For that, from the Access Point main screen, go to 'AP config' -> 'update' -> 'advanced options' -> 'Update ESP32-C6'.
 Finished?
-Congratulations, you have a running Access Points
+Congratulations, you have a running Access Point!

 ## Connecting the tags